priyanshugupta69/Question-Bank-Project-Reelo-Backend/README.md

 6: Questions will be random everytime you send the reqeust

-Question banks are stored in seprate JSON file you can change it by sepecifying it in the code
+Question banks are stored in seprate JSON file on the sever you can change it by sepecifying it in the code

---The server is also deployed on render so you can directly make get requests to this url "https://reelobackend-lf4r.onrender.com/api/getQuestionPaper" with the query params defined above.
+--The server is also deployed on Render, so you can directly make get requests to this url "https://reelobackend-lf4r.onrender.com/api/getQuestionPaper" with the query params defined above.

 --I have also created a little frontend for this project, everytime we refresh the page we get new question paper. here's the link : https://bucolic-cheesecake-732a6b.netlify.app/